 Profile

-Current research
+Current Research

-Lyle De Souza is an Associate Professor in the Department of English Language and Literature ↗️ at Kyoto Notre Dame University ↗️.
-His current research project 'Nikkei Global Literature: Diaspora, Race, Identity & Belonging' looks at literary representations of Nikkei racialisations, identities, and belongings in literary fiction by Nikkei diaspora authors in English-speaking countries including the United States, Canada, the United Kingdom, and Australia.
-Lyle has also published related papers on the topic of Nikkei diaspora literature in peer-reviewed academic journals which are available on the publications page.
+Lyle's current research project 'Nikkei Global Literature: Diaspora, Race, Identity & Belonging' looks at literary representations of Nikkei racialisations, identities, and belongings in fiction by Nikkei diaspora authors in the United Kingdom and Australia.
+Lyle has published related papers on the topic of Nikkei diaspora literature in peer-reviewed academic journals which are available on his publications page.

-Academic interests
+Academic Interests

-Lyle's research and teaching crosses the humanities (literary criticism, cultural studies) and social sciences (Japan Studies, sociology).
+Lyle's research and teaching spans the humanities (literary criticism, cultural studies) and social sciences (Japan Studies, sociology).
 He is interested in race, diaspora, identity, belonging, and literary criticism.
 His work aims to improve understanding of minorities within contemporary socio-political and cultural contexts, such as globalisation and multiculturalism, through analysis of processes of racialisation.
 His area focus is Japan and East Asia in their contemporary and transnational guises.

 Lyle uses his varied disciplinary and cultural backgrounds to research the Nikkei diaspora.
 Nikkei cultural history is fascinating and is connected with equally fascinating cultural identities and belongings.
 He explores the imaginings of cultural identity in novels written by Nikkei authors using cutting-edge approaches to understanding contemporary minorities in multicultural societies.